Slaymish/Spotify-Download-Syncer/README.md

 ```
 You will need to restart the app for updates to take effect.

+Alternatively, use the **Check for Updates** option in the app menu to pull the latest version, reinstall dependencies, and automatically restart the application.

 ## Auto-start at Login

 To start SpotifyTorrent when you log in: